 Example 2: UML Activity Diagram — Payment Process

-This diagram was created in ConceptDraw PRO using the UML Activity Library from the Rapid UML Solution.
+This diagram was created in ConceptDraw DIAGRAM using the UML Activity Library from the Rapid UML Solution.
 An experienced user spent 5 minutes creating this sample.

 This sample shows the UML activity diagram that describes the flow of controls in a payment process.
 General designations used: the start of the workflow is indicated by the black circle; the end, by encircled black circle.
 Use swimlanes to group the activities into separate visual categories.